AwardOfSky/Fast-Radix-Sort/README.md

 <h2><b>Optimizations:</b></h2>

-<p>The sorting function was made without the help of compiler otimizations in mind.
+<p>The sorting function was made without the help of compiler optimizations in mind.
 <br>Therefore, it uses some microtimizations like macros and registers to speed some things up.
 <br>Be mindful that compilers like GCC don't provide optimizations unless told otherwise.
 <br>The ideia is to just include the function in your program and get the performance right out